TheMarstonConnell/Him-Generative-Art/README.md

-# Coral Reef
+# Him

-Generative Art
+Him is a Generative Art project focused on circle packing and color theory.